Skip to content

 1. York

-It may not be the largest, but York is probably one of the most popular cities to visit in the North of England.
-This compact city in Yorkshire has a rich cultural heritage, but it’s also a vibrant, lively city with two universities.
+York is one of Northern England’s most popular cities: a small but mighty city in Yorkshire that has a rich cultural heritage.
+Think historic architecture and lots of beautiful buildings.
+At the same time, it’s also a vibrant, lively city with two universities.

-There are loads of great things to do in York so you’ll have plenty to discover.
-Walk the city’s medieval walls, which are the longest in England.
-Take a trip to the iconic cathedral, York Minster, and climb the tower for some of the best views in town.
+There are loads of great things to do in York.
+Walk the city’s medieval walls (the longest in England), then take a trip to the iconic York Minster.
+You can even climb the Minster tower for some of the best views in town.
+Don’t miss a trip to The Shambles, a cluttered pedestrian shopping street said to have inspired Diagon Alley from the Harry Potter series.
+It’s lined with unique shops with overhanging first floors.

 RECOMMENDED TOUR: York City Chronicles – History walking tour (from £11.50pp)